Azure-Samples/mxchip-iot-devkit-dps/README.md

 ## Build and upload the device code

-1. Open **DevKitDPS.ino** and find **registrationId**, give a new value.
+1. Open **DevKitDPS.ino** and find **deviceId**, give a new value.

-   The Registration ID has to use alphanumeric, lowercase, and hyphen combinations only with maximum 128 characters long.
+   The Device ID has to use alphanumeric, lowercase, and hyphen combinations only with maximum 128 characters long.
 See [Manage device enrollments with Azure portal](https://docs.microsoft.com/en-us/azure/iot-dps/how-to-manage-enrollments) for more details.

-   > You can leave the **registrationId** as blank, the application will generate one for you based on the MAC address and firmware version.
+   > You can leave the **deviceId** as blank, the application will generate one for you based on the MAC address and firmware version.
 If you want to customized it,

 2. Open the command palette and select **Azure IoT Device Workbench: Upload Device Code**.
    ![IoT Device Workbench: Device - > Upload](media/iot-workbench-device-upload.png)